Financial Matters

 What funding is available?

 Students can apply for an Erasmus+ mobility grant, which is intended as a contribution towards the cost of the traineeship abroad.
 So far, University of Galway has been able to offer Erasmus+ grants to all Erasmus+ traineeship students, although we cannot guarantee that all eligible students will receive a grant in any given year.
 Grant amounts will vary for different destination countries according to the country/cost of living guidelines set down by the European Commission.
-Denmark, Finland, Iceland, Liechtenstein, Luxembourg, Norway, a n d Sweden (“Group 1” countries) are considered expensive, and the grant rate for these in 2023/24 was €535 per month.
-Group 2 includes Austria, Belgium, France, Germany, Italy, Malta, the Netherlands, and Spain, and the grant rate for these in 2023/24 was €480, while the same monthly rate of €480 applies to Group 3 countries like Croatia, the Czech Republic, Hungary, and Poland.
+Denmark, Finland, Iceland, Liechtenstein, Luxembourg, Norway, and Sweden (“Group 1” countries) are considered expensive, and the grant rate for these is currently €535 per month.
+Group 2 includes Austria, Belgium, France, Germany, Italy, Malta, the Netherlands, and Spain, and the grant rate for these is currently €480, while the same monthly rate of €480 applies to Group 3 countries like Croatia, the Czech Republic, Hungary, and Poland.
 The grant amounts may vary from year to year, depending on the instructions we receive from the HEA.

 If you have been approved to receive an Erasmus+ grant, you will get a confirmation of Erasmus+ funding from the International Office after you’ve submitted your online Erasmus+ grant application form.